-His project experience includes storm water management, liquids management, erosion control, hydrogeologic/hydraulic analysis, landfill design, landfill permitting, geosynthetic lining and cover systems, landfill leachate control, slope stability analysis, and construction quality assurance.
-He has provided design and consulting services for projects at over 85 landfill facilities in 26 states across the U.S. and in Canada.
+His project experience includes storm water management, liquids management, erosion control, hydrogeologic/hydraulic analysis, landfill and transfer station design, landfill and transfer station permitting, geosynthetic lining and cover systems, landfill leachate control, slope stability analysis, and construction quality assurance.
+He has provided design and consulting services for projects at over 100 landfill facilities in 26 states across the U.S. and in Canada.

 Contact Jeff at 281-293-8494 or JeffReed@scsengineers.com

 Tom Rappolt, QEP, is Business Unit Director of SCS’s Tracer division and a Vice President of SCS Engineers.
 He is also a Senior Air Quality Meteorologist, Project Director, and SCS’s National Expert on Odor and Tracer Gas Studies.